F0lak/dm_open_ref/ref/client/var/show_popup_menus.md

 +   1

-This variable may be used to turn off the popup \"context\" menus that are displayed by default when an object on the map or stat panels is right-clicked.
+This variable may be used to turn off the popup "context" menus that are displayed by default when an object on the map or stat panels is right-clicked.
 If client.show_popup_menus==0, then right-clicks will instead be passed to the various mouse functions.